bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a stream` name, description, date of creation.

-2. **View** a service for the stream and get the service`s information in a pop-up window by clicking at the active service`s name in the «Service» column.
+2. **View** a service for the stream and get the service`s information in a pop-up window by clicking on the active service`s name in the "Service" column.

 .. figure:: _static/StreamsList_ServiceInfo1.png

-3. **Delete** a stream clicking at the corresponding icon in the Actions block near the name of the stream you want to delete.
+3. **Delete** a stream clicking on the corresponding icon in the Actions block near the name of the stream you want to delete.

 .. note:: A stream used by any instance can not be deleted.